TeenCoder159/TeenCoder159/README.md

   I have chosen to become proficient in rust while aspiring to better peoples lives with software

-  Apart from rust, I can also code in:
+  I can also code in:
+  - Rust
   - Go
   - Python
   - Javascript